Fresh, warm pita bread pockets made in a bread machine from scratch, are perfect to go with any Mediterranean sandwich or to dip in hummus.

 Pour all of the ingredients into the bread machine.
 Set it on the dough setting and let it do its thing.

-Keep these flattened pieces on a heavily floured countertop and cover with a towel.
-Let them rise for about 45 minutes until they get slightly puffy.
+Keep these flattened pieces on a heavily floured countertop and cover them with a tea towel.
+Let the dough rest in a warm place for about 45 minutes until it gets slightly puffy.

 Baking

-Preheat the oven to 500F and place the pitas on a baking sheet.
-I can’t ever fit them all on one, so you will have to cook these in batches.
-I can fit three on my cooking stone, so it takes me about 30 minutes total.
+Preheat the oven to 500F and place the pitas on a baking sheet or hot stone.
+I can’t ever fit them all on at once, so you will have to cook these in batches.
+I can fit three on my pizza stone, so it takes me about 30 minutes in total.

-Cook the pitas for 7-10 minutes, until they puff to form the pockets and begin to brown.
-Remove the pitas from the oven and immediately place them in a sealed brown paper bag or in a large bowl covered with a damp towel.
-Keep them in here until they are soft, adding the next batch as you go.
+Cook the pitas on the top rack in the hot oven for 7-10 minutes, until they puff to form the perfect pocket and are golden brown.
+Remove the pitas from the oven and immediately place them in a sealed brown paper bag or in a large bowl covered with a damp towel or plastic wrap.
+Keep the baked pitas in here until they are soft, adding the next batch as you go.

 After they are softened and cooled, the pitas are ready to eat.
 You can cut them in half to form two sandwich pockets or tear off the end if you want to stuff the entire pita.
 I like to use them for hummus so often end up just tearing them to pieces to dip.